 NIS has shut down its only plant in Serbia due to US sanctions.

-NIS suspended operations at its Pancevo refinery due to US sanctions . it is the company's only refinery in the country, employing approximately 14,000 people.Vucic allowed them to be paid their salaries despite the risk of secondary restrictions.
+NIS suspended operations at its Pancevo refinery due to US sanctions .
+It is the company's only refinery in the country, employing approximately 14,000 people.Vucic allowed them to be paid their salaries despite the risk of secondary restrictions.

 Serbia's Naftna Industrija Srbije (NIS) has suspended operations at its only oil refinery in the country due to a shortage of crude oil amid US sanctions, according to the company's website.